Magazine industry sectors

 (A3) format, though on glossy paper to support colour advertising

-and possibly editorial colour, such as Campaign.
+and possibly editorial colour.
 Lloyd's

-people in shipping and insurance was founded in 1734 and is one
+List for people in shipping and insurance was founded in 1734 and is one

 of the world's oldest publications of any kind.
 Many business